Information current as of Monday 19th October 2020

 Q) How will my face-to-face consultation be booked?

-A) When you call us on (03) 9039 5644 our admin staff will book you for a face-to-face consultation with one of our 5 dermatologists (male and female available).
-We are now booking longer slots for patients in order to ensure the room(s) are cleaned thoroughly between patients and to give our doctors time to don their PPE (personal protective equipment) and to ensure that patient contact in our wait rooms is minimised.
+A) When you call us on (03) 9039 5644 our admin staff will book you for a face-to-face consultation with one of our expert dermatologists (male and female available).
+Online bookings can also be made 24 - 7 via HotDOC.
+We are ensuring the room(s) are cleaned thoroughly between patients , our doctors are in their PPE (personal protective equipment) and we are ensuring patient contact in our wait rooms is minimised.
 If you are a new patient, when booking your appointment, our admin staff will take more details than normal over the phone.
 This is so on the day of your appointment you do not need to fill in a new patient registration form at the front reception desk.

 - If you have any of the following symptoms on the day of your appointment, we ask that you ring our clinic on 9039 5644 and reschedule your appointment to a later date.
 The symptoms would include - fever, cough, wheeze, trouble breathing, runny nose, headache, loss of taste/smell;